Gadget218/To_Do_List_Python_Task/README.md

 4.To Unmark a task: Select a marked task from the "Tasks" list and click the "Remove Mark" button.
 The selected text's color changes to black.<br/>

 #Note
-Read the attached documentation to know the detailed working of the code.
+Read the attached documentation to know the detailed working of the code.<br/>